 Cool shells completely before starting to paint.

 Don’t dilute the colors too much.
 Macarons don’t like moisture.
-If you use too much, they may start to disintegrate.
+If you use too much moisture, they may start to disintegrate.

 Test your strokes on a piece of parchment paper before painting on the macarons, so you get the color and look you want.

-Add accents by vary the pressure and deeper shades for a more realistic look.
+Add accents by varying the pressure and deeper shades for a more realistic look.